hpe-storage/python-hpedockerplugin/README.md

 ```
 To further debug and diagnose cluster problems, use 'kubectl cluster-info dump'.

-4. Set Environment Variables

-Make sure the path of kubectl or oc binary is available in $PATH env variable
-firewalld service should be off during Kubernetes setup.
+4. Firewalld service should be off during Kubernetes setup.

 ```
 systemctl status firewalld
 ```

 5. Proxy Settings
 Set the http_proxy, https_proxy and no_proxy environment variables.
 ```